 What are the biggest differences between HSAs and FSAs?

-There are two primary differences between these account types.
-First, who owns them.
+There are two primary differences.
+First is who owns them.
 HSAs belong to you while FSAs are actually your employer’s.
-They can’t access the funds but if you leave your company, you lose the account and the money inside.
+They can’t access the funds, but if you leave your company, you lose the account and the money inside.
 The second is what happens to the money on January 1st each year — FSA funds disappear while HSA funds roll over.

 If I have both an FSA and an HSA, which should I use?